evgenyb/evgenyb.github.io/_posts/2020-07-25-apim-canary-policy.md

 </policies>
 ```

-This way, we keep the canary "business" logic in one place (global level policy) and if we need to change this logic, the change will be done at one place only.
+This way, we keep the canary "business" logic in one place (Global level policy) and if we need to change this logic, the change will be done at one place only.

 ## Switching scenario